timeswind/breatheproject/README.md

 contact tswymt@gmail.com if there is future stage of the project

-## Running the program
+## Before running the program

-Before running the program, make sure to following the steps in the gitbook document to finishe the installization steps
+Make sure to following the steps in the gitbook document to finishe the installization steps

+### Breath Meter Data 2018

+Enter the main folder which conatins script named "BreatheMeter.py" Run command "python3 BreatheMeter.py"
+The output result is located at filepath: 'results/Breath_Meter_2018.csv'

-### Terminal
+### Stat Analyse

 Enter the main folder which conatins script named "start.py" run command "python3 start.py" some results are printed in the terminal and the rest of files are located in the results folder